Bordin-Lab/linear_stripes_espresso/README.md

 frame-resolved and MSD-resolved files below per_seed/.

-The generated analysis/README.txt documents every output column and theweighting conventions used in the distributions.
+The generated analysis/README.txt documents every output column and the weighting conventions used in the distributions.

 Reproducing the figures